 “Our biggest gap was in our communication with donors,” Keisler says.
 “We didn’t have the right labor behind it.”

 With SalesLoft, the number of active donors increased 40 percent.
-Additionally, sales of university ticket packages grew by more than 25 percent compared to the previous year, an even more impressive result considering Georgia Tech’s biggest rival, Duke University, wasn’t on the home schedule.
+Additionally, sales of university ticket packages grew by more than 25 percent compared to the previous year, an even more impressive result considering one of Georgia Tech's big rivals, Duke University, wasn't on the home schedule.
 And, even before the official announcement that football tickets were going on sale in January, 600 season ticket deposits were already in, compared to none the previous year.